johangithub/AFMAN11-217v1/chp15.md

 	+ 15.4.2.1.1.
 Entry is restricted to a specific direction or sector.
 To remain within the airspace provided requires strict adherence to the directions and timing specified.

 		+ 15.4.2.1.1.1.
-NOTE: The protected airspace for "reversal procedures" does not permit a racetrack or holding maneuver to be conducted unless so specified.
-You may not enter an ICAO procedure turn using the "Holding Technique" described in Chapter 11.
-Instead, refer to the entry procedures below.
+NOTE: The protected airspace for "reversal procedures" does not permit a racetrack or holding maneuver to be conducted unless so specified. <strong><em>You may not enter an ICAO procedure turn using the "Holding Technique" described in Chapter 11.</em></strong> Instead, refer to the entry procedures below.

 	+ 15.4.2.1.2.
 The 45°/180° Procedure Turn.
 This procedure starts at a facility or fix and consists of: